Near Future in Spanish: As Easy as Ir + a + Infinitive

 • Object and reflexive pronouns can be placed before ‘ir’ or attached to the infinitive verb.

-Download the Near Future in Spanish PDF
+Download the Immediate Future with Ir in Spanish PDF

 Daniela Sanchez